I’m a daughter estranged from both of my biological parents by choice.

 3. Listen to her

-Accept responsibility for your actions and be ready to be held accountable, but again: don’t make yourself the victim.
+Accept responsibility for your actions and be ready to be held accountable.
+Again: don’t make yourself the victim.
+You’re the parent.
+You were the adult when she was the child.

 Refrain from blaming yourself, because this is perceived as manipulative.
 This includes saying, “It’s all my fault,” “I’m an awful parent,” etc.